jonathonherbert/redux-crud-api/README.md

 ### Boilerplate-free CRUD API operations with Redux

 Redux is great.
 But the boilerplate can be verbose and become un-DRY, and handling side-effects can be complex.
-Shouldn't making API requests and dealing with the resulting application state be easy?
+Shouldn't making API requests and interacting with the resulting application state be easy?

 ```js